The name of the organization is the Wisconsin School Social Workers Association and is referred to as WSSWA.

 The duties of the Secretary shall include:

 The Board shall meet at least four times per year.
 There will also be an Annual Business meeting for the general membership.
+At least once per year there will be a meeting with the Regional Representatives.

 A quorum shall consist of at least one-half of the current membership of the Board of Directors.